-On August 23, 2016, Josh Bone, the lead researcher for JB Knowledge on our third Construction Technology Research Report, joined Sean McGuire, MCAA’s Director of Construction Technology for a companion webinar that provided more explanation and detail into the project.
+On August 23, 2016, Josh Bone, the lead researcher for JB Knowledge on our third Construction Technology Research Report, joined Sean McGuire, MCAA’s Director of Construction Technology for a webinar that provided more explanation and detail on the project.

 Why spend time gathering equipment rates when you don’t have to?
 This is a comprehensive, current guide to cost recovery for commonly used tools and equipment.

 In this webinar, Josh Bone, the lead author of MCAA’s second Construction Technology Research Report on BIM, presents some insights from his research findings.

 This second report in the Construction Technology Research Series was written by JBKLabs exclusively for MCAA.
 BIM technologies in the area of construction and maintenance can expedite work, increase precision, and prevent mistakes.

 MCAA has now released its third installment of the Construction Technology Research Series with a report produced by JB Knowledge Labs on BIM to Field Software, free to members.

 This webinar explores and compares the differences in products, software and processes that contractors will see when they begin to utilize 3D scanning technology.